oussama12358/Student_Management_System/Readme.md

 db.password=YOUR_DB_PASSWORD
 ```

-Make sure `src/main/resources/config.properties` is listed in `.gitignore` so it will not be committed.

 Dependencies
 - The project uses MySQL Connector/J: `lib/mysql-connector-j-8.0.33.jar`.
 - You can either keep the JAR under `lib/` (already present) or use a dependency manager such as Maven/Gradle.